ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #.
 Group-mod operations executed by the switch;
 #.
 Packets-in sent from the switch to the controller;
 #.
 Packets-out sent from the controller to the switch;
 #.
-Average number of flow entries in pipeline tables;
+The average number of flow entries in pipeline tables;
 #.
-Average number of meter entries in meter table;
+The average number of meter entries in meter table;
 #.
-Average number of group entries in group table;
+The average number of group entries in group table;
 #.
 Average switch buffer space usage (percent);
 #.
 Average pipeline lookup delay for packet processing (microseconds).

-To enable performance monitoring, just call the ``EnableDatapathStats()`` helper member function *after* configuring the switches and creating the OpenFlow channels.
-By default, statistics are dumped every second, but users can adjust this timeout changing the ``OFSwitch13StatsCalculator::DumpTimeout`` attribute.
+To enable performance monitoring, use the ``EnableDatapathStats()`` helper member function *after* configuring the switches and creating the OpenFlow channels.
+By default, statistics are dumped every second, but users can adjust this timeout by changing the ``OFSwitch13StatsCalculator::DumpTimeout`` attribute.
 Besides, for the average metrics, an Exponentially Weighted Moving Average (EWMA) is used to update the values, and the attribute ``OFSwitch13StatsCalculator::EwmaAlpha`` can be